divijghose/firedrake/Firedrake-meeting-2021-03-10.md

 Given that geometric bcs don't make any sense really, we could just remove that option.

+## CW, JB: redesign of `firedrake-install`

+Installing Firedrake on HPC is hard.
+Is there a more standard and robust way of installing Firedrake?

+Spack looks promising but has some barriers to entry.

 ## Merge PRs:

 ## AOB